dsolstad/dbyll/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 title: Tips and Tricks when Golfing in PHP
 categories: [phpgolf]
 tags: [codegolf, php]
-description: A compilation of tips and trick when golfing in PHP
+description: A compilation of tips and trick when golfing in PHP.
 ---

 <a href="https://en.wikipedia.org/wiki/Code_golf">Code golfing</a> is about creating the shortest code, in bytes, to solve a given problem, in a specific language or free of choice.
 It would be the opposite of <a href="https://xkcd.com/1960/">this</a>.